Skip to Content

 Living with mixed hearing loss

-• Regular check-ups: Regular visits to an audiologist ensure that any changes in hearing are monitored and addressed quickly.
+• Scheduled assessments: Regular visits to an audiologist ensure that any changes in hearing are monitored and addressed quickly.

-• Hearing protection: Protecting the ears from loud noises can prevent further damage to hearing.
+• Hearing protection: Protecting the ears from loud noises helps prevent additional hearing damage.

-• Communication strategies: Learning and using communication strategies, such as lip reading, can help improve understanding in conversations.
+• Ways to communicate: Learning and using communication techniques, such as lip reading, can help improve understanding in conversations.

-• Support networks: Joining support groups or connecting with others who have hearing loss can provide valuable emotional support and practical advice.
+• Support networks: Joining support groups or connecting with others who have hearing loss can offer important emotional support and practical advice.

 Can mixed hearing loss be corrected?